How to Overcome the 4 Obstacles Preventing You to Live the Life You Were Meant to Live

 - Start back slowly with moment-to-moment present moment awareness.
 Try my simple alignment tool: Delicious Yes.

 - Make an intentional practice of looking at the abundance and safety that you are already aware of.
 Abundance is all over your life, you just have to practice noting it in each moment.
 Having a little gratitude practice each day.
-Even taking 15 minutes for a metta practice of feeling the love you have for friends and family, can be super helpful here.
+Even taking 15 minutes for a short reflection to feel the love you have for friends and family, can be super helpful here.

 3. Invested in your confusion.